 Our mother, Jannene G. Reed, was an amazing optimist who considered herself “the luckiest person in the world.”
-She passed onto her new heavenly life incredibly peacefully on Saturday, December 17, 2016 at the enviable age of 87.
+She passed onto her new heavenly life incredibly peacefully on Saturday, December 17, 2016, at the enviable age of 87.
 In fact, a veteran nurse at Huntington Memorial Hospital who witnessed her transition stated that she had never witnessed such a peaceful death.
 She truly was a mother who taught us how to live and then how to pass on.

 As a young woman, she began to work at the Wayne Herald (the local newspaper), collecting subscriptions at first, then she went into writing.
 Later she became Features Editor.
-Mom attended Wayne Prep High School where she was Homecoming Queen and valedictorian – which came with it four years of college classes at Wayne State College FREE.
+Mom attended Wayne Prep High School, where she was Homecoming Queen and valedictorian – which came with it four years of college classes at Wayne State College FREE.

 She has stayed active and vital, rarely sitting still.
 At their retirement community in Pasadena, Mom wrote profiles of many of the employees and residents.
-She continued to find humor in many situations and to be positive even as the years caught up with her.
+She continued to find humor in many situations and be positive even as the years caught up with her.

-Mom is survived by Dad, Camee, Barbee and four beloved grandchildren – Wesley (Megan), Jayne, Sara and Henry.
+Mom is survived by Dad, Camee, Barbee, and four beloved grandchildren – Wesley (Megan), Jayne, Sara, and Henry.
 We are confident that St. Peter met Mom at the Pearly Gates with a typewriter, a deck of bridge cards, and directions to the nearest piano.
 She won’t sit still long.